PeterEriksson/dugb-3/README.md

 - Come up with a nice design for Profile page + add logic for reviewing other players (strengths/weaknesses)
 - Personal notification after being reviewed by another player
 - Come up with a better design for lists
+- Come up with a concept for the Loadout page
 - Automatic scroll down to the corresponding post/list when user clicks on a notification
 - Dark mode
 - next authentication